weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 Permissions in Weaviate define what actions users can perform on specific resources.
 Each permission consists of:

 - A resource type (e.g., collections, objects)
-- Access levels (read, write, update, delete)
+- Access levels (read, write, update, delete, manage)
 - Optional resource-specific constraints

 ### Available permissions